The Centre Advisory Board is responsible for overseeing, reviewing and commenting on the strategic direction of the Centre.

-Its membership comprises an independent Chair and up to six members representing academia and industry with expertise in the relevant science and with a track record in technology commercialisation.
+Its membership comprises an independent Chair and five members representing academia and industry with expertise in the relevant science and with a track record in technology commercialisation.

 Professor Alex Zelinsky AO (Chair)